praveensripati/001-mcafee-aws-dev-workshop/09-Nov-Noon (SQS, SNS, EventBridge)/README.md

 ## Practicals (Python)

-1. Copy `sqs-python-code\send_message.py` and `sqs-python-code\get_message.py` to the EC2 instances.
+1. Copy `sqs-python-code\send_message.py` and `sqs-python-code\get_message.py` to the EC2 instances into the folder.
 Make sure to replace the Queue URL in the code.
+The location of the Python3 files doesn't matter.

 1. On the first EC2 instance execute the below command to put a message in the Queue.